maxhu08/mtab/developementDocs.md

 3. [Project Structure](#project-structure)

 ## Coding Style
-TODO: talk about how many spaces in an indeent, how to write comments, how to set up prettier, etc
+TODO: talk about how many spaces in an indent, how to write comments, how to set up prettier, etc

 **Naming variables**
 - Variables are in camelCase